thevaibhavsengar/Multilingual-Customer-Support-RAG/README.md

-# AI-Powered Customer Support RAG Agent
+# AI-Powered Multilingual Customer Support RAG Agent

 An end-to-end Retrieval-Augmented Generation (RAG) system that enables intelligent customer support by answering questions from enterprise documents with citation-backed responses.
 The application leverages Google Gemini, LangChain, FAISS, FastAPI, and Streamlit to provide accurate, context-aware, and scalable document question-answering capabilities.